-Proposals to expand the Local Centre to provide new commercial, office, workspace or live/work units will be supported, provided they are of a scale appropriate to a Local Centre and that proper provision is made for off-street car parking.
+Proposals to expand the Local Centre to provide new commercial, office, workspace or live/work units will be supported, provided they are of a scale appropriate to a Local Centre and that provision is made to Milton Keynes standards for off-street car parking.
 Such proposals may include flatted residential accommodation on upper floors.